 2020 Devastating Fact screening

-The devastating fact video project is at the centre of MUN101H1F: Global Innovation I with Prof. Joseph Wong.
+The devastating fact video project is at the centre of MUN101H1F: Global Innovation I with Professor Joseph Wong.
 By the end of their second week in the course, students present a devastating fact – something students find “disturbing, astounding, unbelievable, inhumane, and solvable” – which they “live with” throughout the semester.
 Munk One students use the remainder of the fall term to produce a 5-minute video and a New York Times-style feature story all about their fact, its context, and a proposed solution.

 The final lecture period of the semester is an opportunity to screen the videos, with upper-year and faculty guests from the Munk One community.
 This year, the screening had to take place remotely via Zoom.